hank1755/brownie_lottery/README.md

 # freeCodeCamp Lesson 7: SmartContract Lottery

-Example README.md for projects
+My code base while running through Lesson 7 SmartContract Lottery code from freeCodeCamp

 ## Description

-My code base while running through Lesson 7 SmartContract Lottery code from freeCodeCamp
+1. Users can enter the lottery with ETH based on USD fee
+2. An admin will choose when the lottery is over
+3. The lottery will select a random winner

+How do we want to test?

+1. `mainnet-fork-dev`
+2. `development` with mocks
+3. `testnet`

 ### Built with